SMBS-GitMaster/python-crash-course/basics/S3/index.md

 ### Caveats

 There are some caveats to exception handling that you should be aware of, such as:
-- Exceptions are not free: even though they're much more efficient than in other languages, they take time to be raised and caught, so you should avoid using them for trivial things such as control flow.
+- Exceptions are not free: even though they're much more efficient in Python than in other languages, they take time to be raised and caught, so you should avoid using them for trivial things such as control flow.
 - When within a `context manager` (like a `with` block), the manager decides whether to handle the exception or propagate it.
 The `open` function is a context manager, so it will handle the exception and close the file if an error occurs.
 There's also some context managers that will propagate the exception, like the `unittest` module.
 We'll delve into context managers in a future session.

 ## Customized exceptions